spring-cloud/spring-cloud-config/README.md

 ```

 The default strategy for locating property sources is to clone a git
-repository (at "spring.platform.config.uri") and use it to initialize
+repository (at "spring.platform.config.server.uri") and use it to initialize
 a `SpringApplication`.
 The application's `Environment` is used to
 enumerate property sources.
 The service has resources in the form: